lhr-solar/BPS/Docs/source/Software/Tasks.rst

 Timing Requirements
    There is a time requirement of logging into the EEPROM every 3 seconds.
 Writing too often to the EEPROM will exceed the EEPROM's limited (4 million) erase/write cycles, which causes the EEPROM to malfunction.
-Thus, writing every 3 secconds will update the EEPROM accurately enough and stay within the
+Thus, writing every 3 seconds will update the EEPROM accurately enough and stay within the
    EEPROM's erase/write cycles.

 Yields
-   The log info task yields when OSTimeDly is called and when EEPROM is initialized and written to.
+   The log info task yields when ``OSTimeDly()`` is called and when the EEPROM is initialized and written to.

 Additional Considerations
    None.